-Asparagus - plentiful in spring, this green beauty is a rich prebiotic fibre provider which is gut friendly.
-Asparagus is also high in vitamins A, C, E and K and can help with water retention.
+Asparagus - plentiful in spring, this green beauty is a rich prebiotic fibre provider which is gut-friendly.
+Asparagus is also high in vitamins A, C, E and K.

-Spring Cabbage - rich in fibre and classed as a ‘roughage’, cabbage helps the body retain water and maintains the bulkiness of the food as it moves through the bowels.
+Spring Cabbage - rich in fibre and classed as a ‘roughage’, cabbage helps maintain the bulkiness of the food as it travels through your digestive system.

 Gooseberries - are an excellent source of essential dietary fibres.
 Like most other berries, gooseberries contain both soluble fibre and insoluble fibre.

 New potatoes – potato starch is known as a ‘resistant starch’ which acts as a prebiotic in the body thus helping your digestion.

 Rhubarb – contains a high amount of dietary fibre to help make bowel movements smooth and regular.
 It's been widely used to help with constipation and a daily serving of rhubarb provides a hefty 45% of the recommended daily value of vitamin K.